At the Stowell Learning Center, our mission is that each student become a

 Comfortable, and Independent Learner.

 In this article: How are you different from traditional tutoring?

 That’s a question we get all the time.
 The truth is, we are very different from tutoring or test prep facilities.

 Most schools and tutoring focus on what a student learns.
 We focus on how a student learns.
 We work on the skills needed to be an efficient and independent learner.

 Often parents tell us, “We even went to the big name franchise learning center and it didn’t help.”
 That’s because, for many students, the underlying learning skills are not in place.
 This article explains the details…

 5 big differences between tutoring and remediation

-“Jackson HATES school!
+“Jason HATES school!
 He feels like the dumbest kid in the class.
 He gets very frustrated and angry doing homework.
 As a family, we can’t stand this anymore.
 We need to get Jason a tutor!”

 Are you sure?
 Will getting a tutor really be enough to solve this problem?